MannPatel0/Label-Maker/README.md

 ## 📥 Download
 🔗 [Download **`Helios Label Maker.exe`**](Helios%20Label%20Maker.exe) to get started!

-## 📜 License
-This project is open-source and available under the MIT License.

-## 💡 Contributing
+## Contributing
-Feel free to submit issues or contribute to the project on GitHub!
+Feel free to submit issues or contribute to the project!